linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 - [cpm.h](../lib/cpm.h)

-Almost all the cpm functions are available in the [cpm.h](../include/cpm.h) header file.
+Almost all the CPM functions are available in the [cpm.h](../include/cpm.h) header file.
 They are all prefixed with `cpm_` and are simple wrappers for the standard BDOS functions.
-Use these functions for low-level CP/M integration where the *stdlib*, *fcntl* and *stdio* routines are not complete enough or fail your requirements in some other way.
+Use these functions for low-level CPM integration where the *stdlib*, *fcntl* and *stdio* routines are not complete enough or fail your requirements in some other way.